javiergradiche/konfirmame/README.md

-# KONFIRMAME - Confirmation platform for recurring events.
+# KONFIRMAME - Platform for recurring events

-Plataforma de confirmación para eventos recurrentes.

 ---